wp-plugins/football-pool/readme.txt

 == Changelog ==

+= 2.4.2 =
+* Bug fix: matches dissappeared when using a match sorting method that included the match type (thanks Kevin for reporting the problem and allowing me to do some bug tracking on your site).
+* Bug fix: shortcode pop-up in the WP admin always included a group ID for the [fp-matches] shortcode.
+* Removed 'show avatar' option.
+I'm in the midst of changing some parts of the plugin to use HTML templates for the display of data.
+The avatar can already be added to the ranking table (see help page for details); other parts of the plugin will follow later.

 = 2.4.1 =
 * Changed option: redirect after login option can now be left empty to use the default WP behavior (go to profile page).
 * Statistics page now shows the top 5 players to visitors that are not logged in (and if no user is selected in the chart settings).